Azure/azure-functions-openapi-extension/docs/integrate-with-apim.md

 ## Test API Endpoint through Azure API Management ##

-To test the imported API endpoint, go to the newly imported API by clicking the `APIs` blade, clicking the `Open API Sample on Azure...` tab and choosing one of API endpoints, and selecting the `Test` tab.
+To test the imported API endpoint, go to the newly imported API by clicking the `APIs` blade, clicking the `OpenAPI Sample on Azure...` tab and choosing one of API endpoints, and selecting the `Test` tab.

 ![Testing imported API endpoint][image-15]